Winter 2022 Semester

 - Refrain from touching your face with your hands and avoid contact with people who are sick

-Use proper cough and sneezing etiquette (use a tissue, or cough or sneeze into the crease of your arm)
+- Use proper cough and sneezing etiquette (use a tissue, or cough or sneeze into the crease of your arm)

 All students are advised to update their emergency contact information on STU-VIEW.

-What if I think I've come into contact with someone with COVID-19?
+What if I start to feel symptoms or come into contact with someone diagnosed with COVID-19?